banyaszvonat/breaking-videogames/_posts/2023-11-12-west-side-story.md

 ![](/breaking-videogames/assets/westside_sharks.jpg)
 ![](/breaking-videogames/assets/westside_sharks_2.jpg)

-This seems to be a reference the musical West Side Story.
+This seems to be a reference to the musical West Side Story.

 An aside: this gang fight seems to be set up as a one-off event.
 The NPCs don't seem to respawn in general, although I spotted an `npc_maker` entity related to pedestrians that might be worth looking into later.